 We are committed to obtaining a maximum recovery for all of our clients.
 While you are recuperating from your injuries, we will handle these legal and insurance issues and work hard to ensure all negligent parties pay for the harm they caused.

 In most cases, the insurance companies will ask to take your recorded statement and have you sign health authorizations.
 The goal of the insurance company is very simple: to pay you as little as possible for your injuries.
 You must remember that you only have one opportunity to settle your truck accident injury claim and hold the driver and the company accountable for the injuries and damages they caused.
 As a result, it is highly recommended that you consult with an experienced truck accident lawyer before giving any statement or signing any forms.
 This is especially true if your injuries are serious and you expect to require future medical treatment for injuries sustained from the truck collision.

-Our Kansas City truck accident law firm stands ready to help individuals and families affected by collisions involving large trucks, 18-wheelers and other commercial vehicles.
+Our Kansas City truck accident lawyer stands ready to help individuals and families affected by collisions throughout Missouri and Kansas that involve large trucks, including semi-trucks, tractor-trailors, 18-wheelers and other commercial vehicles.
 Given the seriousness of crashes with trucks and the insurance issues that can arise, you should seek the expertise of a competent truck accident lawyer who can guide you through these issues and ensure you are treated fairly.

 Please feel free to call our office today at 816-203-0143, or use the form below.
 Our Kansas City truck accident lawyer will be glad to provide answers to your questions and try to assist you with your case.
 Our legal consultations are free and confidential, and there is no obligation to hire our firm.
 So contact us today, we would be happy to help.